Fruitful-Network-Development/aws-box/README.md

 ## Mycite Profile Framework

-The Mycite Profile Framework provides a unified data schema (`msn_<user_id>.json`) and a standardized rendering layer defined at the repository root (index.html, style.css, app.js), which together establish a neutral, interoperable profile format.

 This format is deliberately designed so that:
 1. Any website can embed or access a standardized version of a user’s profile.
 2. Creative, free-form websites (stored in /webpage/) can reinterpret the same data without layout constraints.
 3. Third-party aggregators (markets, co-ops, directories, etc.) can load the same JSON file and render a consistent view.
 This project provides both:
-- A standardized profile interface (Mycite View)
+- A standardized profile data interface
 - A free-form creative layer that consumes the same schema The result is an extensible personal or organizational site with built-in interoperability and layout independence.